TelemetryDeck/docs/basics/metrics.md

 **Action example:** While most users (88.43%) use the default content size "L", a significant portion (6.61%) use the larger "XXXL" setting, indicating they need much larger text for readability.
 Additionally, 4.13% of users have enabled the Reduce Transparency setting.
 These metrics suggest you should test your app thoroughly with larger text settings and ensure it remains functional and attractive for users who need these accessibility features.
 The complete absence of "Reduce Motion" usage in your current user base doesn't mean you can ignore motion considerations – it may simply reflect that users who need this setting aren't using your app yet.

-I'll revise and shorten the ending to be more concise and ensure links provide value without repetition:

 ## Making data-driven decisions with Metrics

 Your technical metrics provide critical insights for development decisions.
 Consider these key questions as you analyze the data: